opencv/opencv_attic/opencv/modules/core/doc/old_basic_structures.rst

     :param type: Type of array elements.
 The same as for CvMat

 The function allocates a multi-dimensional sparse array.
-Initially the array contain no elements, that is :ocv:cfunc:`GetPtrND` and other related functions will return 0 for every index.
+Initially the array contain no elements, that is :ocv:cfunc:`PtrND` and other related functions will return 0 for every index.

 CrossProduct